 The most important thing you need to do is get the proper technique down.
 Meaning:

-- Lie on the floor and place your arms to your sides with palms planted firmly.
+- Lie on the floor and firmly place your arms to your sides with palms planted.

 - Ensure that your head, butt, and heels contact the floor and that your legs are straight.

-- From there, lift your feet off the floor and begin raising them toward the ceiling.
-Make sure to keep them straight throughout the entire range of motion.
+- Lift your feet off the floor and begin raising them toward the ceiling.
+Keep them straight throughout the entire range of motion.

 - Once your feet point toward the ceiling, hold for a second.
-Then, start lowering them in a controlled fashion until your heels are a couple of inches off the floor.
+Then, start lowering them controlled until your heels are a couple of inches off the floor.

 Aside from the classic leg lift exercise, you can also do these:

-- Lying knee lifts – a more comfortable variation if you don’t have the ab strength yet
+- Lying knee lifts–a more comfortable variation if you don’t have the strength of the abs yet

-- Scissor leg lifts – move your legs up and down like they are scissors cutting paper.
+- Scissor leg lifts–move your legs up and down like scissors cutting paper.

-A weekly sample routine you can use to tone your abs with leg lifts.
+You can use a weekly sample routine to tone your abs with leg lifts.